skip to content

 DOI

-Stands for digital object identifier.
+Acronym for digital object identifier.

-Use DOI in its abbreviated form in interface text.
+Use ‘DOI’ in interface text.

 Example: